 Supervisors are required to review memorandums and Employee's Reports and forward them up the chain of command as necessary.

 Correspondence

-Members shall not correspond in the name of the department without permission from the Chief of Police or designee.
-All correspondence going forth from the department shall go out under the signature of the Chief of Police as follows:
+Members shall not correspond in the name of the department without permission from the Chief of Police or his designee.
+Official letterhead stationery shall be used only for official departmental correspondence.